yatish-nataraj/Shell-basic-to-advance-level/README.md

 #!/bin/bash -> Invokes bash terminal / Invokes for bash shell (For RedHat, this is the default shell)
-echo $0 -> Determines the shell running on the Linux Terminal echo "TO PRINT" -> Prints the value within the " " (Example echo "xyz") read -> Input from the user; Example print enter a number ./example.sh -> To execute the shell (Note - All shell scripts will end with .sh)
+echo $0 -> Determines the shell running on the Linux Terminal echo "TO PRINT" -> Prints the value within the " " (Example echo "xyz") read -> Input from the user; Example print enter a number (Example - read c; echo "Entered value is $c") ./example.sh -> To execute the shell (Note - All shell scripts will end with .sh)